kingreza/Swift-Observer/README.md

 Link to the repo for the completed project: <a href="https://github.com/kingreza/Swift-Observer">Swift - Observer</a>

 Although there are quite a few examples of the Observer design pattern in iOS (NSNotificationCenter comes to mind) we will be building our own solution from ground up.
 So this will be a console project (OSX Command line tool).
-If interested in an <a href="https://www.raywenderlich.com/90773/introducing-ios-design-patterns-in-swift-part-2">iOS focused example click here </a>
+If interested in an <a href="https://www.raywenderlich.com/90773/introducing-ios-design-patterns-in-swift-part-2">iOS focused example click here </a>Also it's worth noting that in the classic definition of the Observer design pattern, the observer itself consumes the event from the subject, for this example we will be delegating that task to another object that we call the 'subscriber'.
+This is done better encapsulation and separation of responsibility for this specific problem.

 Let's begin: